-DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE Number Lag Pumps Sets the number of auxiliary pumps that are connected to the relays on the control board.
+PARAMETER DESCRIPTION DEFAULT/MIN /MAX VALUE Number Lag Pumps Sets the number of auxiliary pumps that are connected to the relays on the control board.
 The relays will be called for in order, starting with Relay 1.
 0/0/4 Stage Pump Delay In Seconds.
 Delay before the system will call for a pump to be staged in.
-4/0/3600 Destage Pump Delay In Seconds.
+4/0/3600 De-stage Pump Delay In Seconds.
 Delay before the system will de-stage a pump when pressure is maintained at MIN FREQUENCY of the primary pump.
-4/0/3600 Stage Freq Reduction 1 Lag #1: 5/0/120 Stage Freq Reduction 2 In Hz.
-Reduces frequency of primary pump for the duration of Lag #2: 5/0/120 Stage Freq Reduction 3 the STAGE TIME when the specified pump is staged in.
-Lag #3: 5/0/120 Stage Freq Reduction 4 Lag #4: 5/0/120 Stage Time In Seconds.
-This is the interval for which the system will reduce its frequency by STAGE FREQ REDUCTION.
-4/0/3600 Destage Freq Boost 1 Lag #1: 5/0/120 Destage Freq Boost 2 In Hz.
-Increases frequency of primary pump for the duration of Lag #2: 5/0/120 Destage Freq Boost 3 the DESTAGE TIME when the specified pump is de-staged.
-Lag #3: 5/0/120 Destage Freq Boost 4 Lag #4: 5/0/120 Destage Time In Seconds.
-This is the interval for which the system will increase its frequency by DESTAGE FREQ BOOST .
-4/0/3600 Stage psi Lag In psi.
-Allows the system to fall below the control psi by this amount before the system starts counting STAGE TIME.
+4/0/3600 Stage Freq.
+Reduction 1 Lag #1: 5/0/120 Stage Freq.
+Reduction 2 In Hz.
+Reduces frequency of primary pump for the duration of the Lag #2: 5/0/120 Stage Freq.
+Reduction 3 STAGE TIME when the specified pump is staged in.
+Lag #3: 5/0/120 Stage Freq.
+Reduction 4 Lag #4: 5/0/120 Stage Time In Seconds.
+This is the interval for which the system will reduce its frequency by STAGE FREQ REDUCTION 4/0/3600 De-stage Freq.
+Boost 1 Lag #1: 5/0/120 De-stage Freq.
+Boost 2 In Hz.
+Increases frequency of primary pump for the duration of the Lag #2: 5/0/120 De-stage Freq.
+Boost 3 DESTAGE TIME when the specified pump is de-staged Lag #3: 5/0/120 De-stage Freq.
+Boost 4 Lag #4: 5/0/120 De-stage Time In Seconds.
+This is the interval for which the system will increase its frequency by DESTAGE FREQ BOOST 4/0/3600 Stage psi Lag In psi.
+Allows the system to fall below the control psi by this amount before the system starts counting STAGE TIME .
 Assumes max Hz.
-5/0/200 Destage psi Lag In psi.
-Allows the system to exceed the control psi by this amount before the system starts counting DESTAGE TIME.
+5/0/200 De-stage psi Lag In psi.
+Allows the system to exceed the control psi by this amount before the system starts counting DESTAGE TIME .
 Assumes min Hz.
-3/0/200 Destage Min Freq In Hz.
-MIN FREQUENCY of primary pump plus this amount to de-stage.
-5/0/120 Precharge Pumps Sets the number of auxiliary pumps that will assist the primary pump during a pre-charge interval.
-0/0/4 number of lag pumps as it will activate the associated programmable relay which may be used for other functions.
+3/0/200 De-stage Min Frequency In Hz.
+MIN FREQUENCY of primary pump plus this amount to destage.
+Must be less than the frequency of the primary to go to sleep.
+45/0/120 Pre-charge Pumps Sets the number of auxiliary pumps that will assist the primary pump during a pre-charge interval.
+CAUTION!
+This number should never be greater that the total number of lag pumps as it will activate the associated programmable relay which may be used for other functions.
+0/0/4